 On the property surrounding the lodge, we maintain a network of multi-use, non-motorized vehicle trails, which can be used by birders.
 The summer trails are most often used by bikers and hikers.
 The winter trails are groomed and maintained for cross country skiing and snowshoeing.
 To access the winter trails, birders will need to use either cross country skis or snowshoes.

-Additionally, during times outside of play by golfers (or with permission from our Outdoor Activities Lead), birders are welcome to walk the golf course in search of birds.
-Please stop by our Outdoor Activities Center (9am-5pm) and notify us before heading out on to the course.
+Additionally, the golf course closes at 7:00pm and birders are welcome to walk the golf course in search of birds.
+Please stop by our Outdoor Activities Center for more information.

 A bird checklist is a list of all the different bird species which have occurred within a specific area and serves two purposes for birders: